-Similarly, officials in EDO's have a wealth of information on the location and infrastructure needs of the business community.
-EDO's should ensure that this information is shared regularly with municipal officials to they can adjust regulations and infrastructure investment priorities to match the needs of the business community.
+Officials in EDO's also have a wealth of information on the location and infrastructure needs of the business community.
+EDO's should ensure that this information is shared regularly with municipal officials so regulations and infrastructure investment priorities can match the needs of the business community.